Get Involved: Become a Volunteer

 3. Consultation on Sponsorship Program

-• Monitors the needs of hospitality partners and provides input on the sponsorship program’s effectiveness and supports the process to ensure equitable representation and engagement across the community.
+• Monitors the needs of hospitality partners, provides input on the sponsorship program's effectiveness and supports the process to ensure equitable representation and engagement across the community.

 Two to three hours per month; participation includes at least two in-person meetings with the FICP Board of Directors, committee calls (about eight per year) and designated committee tasks.
 Each HPAC member is asked to serve as a liaison to at least one committee or event team, which, in some instances, involves additional travel.